 Why is guaranteed lifetime income important?

 Lifetime income is important to clients for many reasons, both financial and psychological.
-Lifetime income guarantees through annuities can more efficiently fund retirement income needs while helping mitigate sequence of return risk and longevity risk.
-It also provides psychological benefits to clients knowing their income is secure even when markets may not be.
+Lifetime income guarantees through annuities often can fund retirement income needs more efficiently than fixed income, while helping mitigate sequence of return risk and longevity risks.
+Guaranteed income also provides psychological benefits to clients by providing income certainty even when markets may not be.

 Why would you use a fixed index annuity (FIA) for retirement income?

-The principal protection aspect of FIAs make FIAs a strong choice for clients nearing or in retirement to help mitigate sequence of returns risk.
+The principal protection aspect of fixed index annuities (FIAs) make these products a strong choice for clients nearing or in retirement to help mitigate sequence of returns risk.
 FIAs also can have strong payout options that often increase when clients delay taking income payouts.
-DPL advocates considering an allocation to FIAs as part of a client’s fixed income portfolio as they near retirement.
+DPL recommends advisors consider an allocation to FIAs as part of a client’s fixed income portfolio as they near retirement.

 Why would you use a variable annuity (VA) for retirement income?